-On August 19, 2022, we refinanced our revolving credit facility under the Initial Credit Agreement by entering into a Credit Agreement (the "Credit Agreement") with Bank of America, N.A., as swingline lender, a letter of credit issuing bank and administrative agent, and with Citizens Bank, N.A., as a letter of credit issuing bank.
-The Credit Agreement provides us a \$250.0 million revolving credit facility, which may be decreased at our option to \$200.0 million during the period from July 16th in a year through January 15th in the next year.
-Additionally, for the period from January 16th to July 15th of each calendar year, we may elect to not increase the revolving credit facility to \$250.0 million.
+CRA is party to a Credit Agreement, dated as of August 19, 2022 (the "Credit Agreement") with Bank of America, N.A., as swingline lender, a letter of credit issuing bank and administrative agent, and with Citizens Bank, N.A., as a letter of credit issuing bank.
+The Credit Agreement provides CRA with a \$250.0 million revolving credit facility, which may be decreased at CRA's option to \$200.0 million during the period from July 16th in a year through January 15th in the next year.
+Additionally, for the period from January 16th to July 15th of each calendar year, CRA may elect to not increase the revolving credit facility to \$250.0 million.
 The revolving credit facility includes a \$25.0 million sublimit for the issuance of letters of credit.